mustafamilyas/TIL/typescript/extending-multiple-interface-or-type-with-similar-attribute.md

 # Extending Multiple Interfaces or Types with Similar Attributes

-There is a difference when extending multiple interfaces/types with similar attributes. `interface` will throw an error on the extended interface but work just fine when setting a variable on that type, but `type` will set that attribute into `never`.
+There is a difference when extending multiple interfaces/types with similar attributes. `interface` will throw an error on the extended interface but work fine when setting a variable on that type, but `type` will set that attribute into `never`.

 Interface behavior below